jjbailey/browse/README.md

 ## Scrolling/Following

-browse has several scrolling/following modes.
+browse has several scrolling/following modes:

 - Scrolling up and down in browse is a continuous process, providing a seamless browsing experience.
 Once initiated, scrolling persists until you decide to halt it.
 Consider the scroll and tail commands as toggle switches.